bman46/Unifi-Video-Downloader/README.md

 I reccomand making a shortcut to this application with the parameters inclueded.
 Make sure to remove the video files from the %TEMP% file when done.
-###### Note: This is not the unifi username and password, rather the one to the linux system. requires sudo without password (I use a seperate account for UFV and i dont have permission to copy on non root users).
+###### Note: This is not the unifi username and password, rather the one to the linux system. requires sudo without password (I use a seperate account for UFV and i dont give non-root users permission to copy or modify the files.).